Dwarkanath Kotnis

 Dwarakanath Shantaram Kotnis (10 October 1910 in India – 9 December 1942), also known by his Chinese name Ke Dihua (柯棣华 (Kē Dìhuá)), was an Indian physician.
 He and four peers were dispatched to China for medical assistance during the Second Sino-Japanese War in 1938.
 Known for his dedication and perseverance, he has been regarded as an example for Sino-Indian friendship and collaboration.

 Along with the Canadian Norman Bethune, he continues to be revered every year by the Chinese people during the Qingming Festival, a day used by the Chinese to commemorate the martyrs.

 Early life

-Dwarakanath Kotnis was from middle-class Marathi Chandraseniy kayastha prabhu (CKP)family originally from konkan side in born in Solapur, Maharashtra, he had two brothers and five sisters.
+Dwarakanath Kotnis was from middle-class Marathi in born in Solapur, Maharashtra, he had two brothers and five sisters.
 He studied medicine at the Grant Medical College of the University of Bombay.